stjordanis/topologies/3D_UNet/keras_training_only_version/README.md

 ```
 tar -xvf Task01_BrainTumour.tar
 ```
 3. Create a Conda environment with TensorFlow.
-Command:
+Run the command:
 ```
 conda create -c anaconda -n decathlon pip python=3.6 tensorflow=1.11 keras tqdm h5py psutil
 ```

+This will create a new conda virtual environment called "decathlon" and install [TensorFlow with Intel MKL-DNN](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide) for CPU training and inference.

 4. Enable the new environment.
 Command:
 ```
 conda activate decathlon